kojq/gal/README.md

 # Limitations

-- The premise will remain exactly as described in the `About` section
+- The premise will remain exactly as described in the [About](#about) section
 - Sensible suggestions to change the premise are welcome if assistance will be provided

 # Contribution

 Disrespect is not tolerated.
-A contribution is welcome as long as it does not violate `Limitations`.
+A contribution is welcome as long as it does not violate [Limitations](#limitations).